-10. In My Time of Dying (PG) – rather like putting church through heavy metal grinder.
+10. In My Time of Dying (PG) – rather like putting church through the heavy metal grinder.
 At 11 minutes, their longest song

-9. Whole Lotta Love (II) – great hook, great vocals.
+9. Whole Lotta Love (II) – a great hook, great vocals.
 Nicked a Willie Dixon song, which wasn’t uncommon for them.
 Tom Skulan of FantaCo used to describe the pronunciation of his last name from the second line of this song, “I’m gonna send ya back to schoolin'”.
 Their biggest single, it went to #4 in the beginning of 1970.

 8. Communications Breakdown (I) – there is a guy named Lefty Brown who used to organize a mixed CD exchange.
 I started one of the discs with this song – this feels so urgent – followed by Barabajagal by Donovan, featuring Jeff Beck.
 I think they go well together.